dondealban/learning-intensity-analysis/README.md

 <a name="contribute"></a>

 ## Want to Contribute?
-In case you wish to contribute or suggest changes, please feel free to fork this repository.
+In case you wish to contribute or suggest changes/improvements, please feel free to fork this repository.
 Commit your changes and submit a pull request.
 Thanks.